sojusrecords/Ensoniq-SD-1-32-Voice-VST-emulation/README.md

 # Features:
 - Intel® Windows® / Mac Intel®+ARM® universal binaries
+- 1024 samples internal buffer
 - VST3 state saving, midi input and automation, full gui with VFD display and onboard keyboard
-- Loading all compatible VFX/VFX-SD/SD1-24/SD1-32 disk images and cartridges (.img .bin .crt etc) Attach the disk image with Load Floppy/Cartridge, Press Storage, then select DISK.
+- Can load all compatible VFX/VFX-SD/SD1-24/SD1-32 disk images and cartridges (.img .bin .crt etc) Attach the disk image with Load Floppy/Cartridge button, Press Storage, then select DISK.
 Press LOAD.
 The display shows the Disk Load page, with the File Type selected.
 Move the data entry slider to select file.

 # Known limitations
 - Only 1 instance can be run simultaneous! - yet